-Senecavirus A, (formerly called Seneca Valley virus or SVV), belongs to the same family as foot and mouth disease (FMD) "Picornaviridae".
+Senecavirus A, (SVA), belongs to the same family as foot and mouth disease (FMD) "Picornaviridae".
 It has been identified in U.S. swine since the 1980s and is occasionally implicated in sporadic outbreaks of idiopathic vesicular disease.
-Recently, Senecavirus A has been frequently associated with clinical signs and gross lesions that are indistinguishable from vesicular FADs, including FMD, vesicular stomatitis (VS) and swine vesicular disease (SVD); making rapid response and differential diagnosis imperative.
+SVA has been frequently associated with clinical signs and gross lesions that are indistinguishable from vesicular foreign animal diseases (FADs), including FMD, vesicular stomatitis (VS) and swine vesicular disease (SVD); making rapid response and differential diagnosis imperative.
 Disease has been also reported in Canada, Australia, Italy, New Zealand and, most recently, in Brazil.

-More recently, one case in July 2016 and two cases in September 2016 were detected positive with Senecavirus A as a result of swine FAD investigations conducted by CDFA/Animal Health Branch and USDA Veterinary Services (VS) personnel.
-All three positive cases were in out-of-state market hogs that arrived at a federally inspected slaughter facility in California.
-As vesicular lesions can be caused by several diseases, including FMD, foreign animal disease diagnosticians respond to these cases immediately by sending samples to the CAHFS Laboratory to test for FADs the same day.
-Further testing of samples and differential diagnosis at NVSL for other swine diseases such as FMD, SVD, VS and African swine fever confirmed Senecavirus A. This disease has not been diagnosed in California before October 2015, but since then has initiated numerous swine FAD investigations in the state and nationally.
+As vesicular lesions can be caused by several diseases, including FMD, CDFA/Animal Health Branch and USDA Veterinary Services (VS) foreign animal disease diagnosticians respond to these cases immediately by conducting a FAD investigation and sending samples to the CAHFS Laboratory to test for FADs and SVA the same day.
+This disease has not been diagnosed in California before October 2015, but since then has initiated numerous swine FAD investigations in the state and nationally.

 Cases presenting similarly to FMD, VS or SVD must be treated as such until FADs can be ruled out necessitating the following activities: